hapax/hapax.github.io/assets/chuzenji.md

 in accord with thermodynamics not to preserve order but to dissipate it with maximum efficiency; England calls this "dissipation-driven adaptation".
-Life, if England is correct, is the genius of ruin, and there is no better illustration than the wildflowers sprouting through the gravel of a tumbledown plot by the ramp.
+If England is correct, life is the genius of ruin, and there is no better illustration than the wildflowers sprouting through the gravel of a tumbledown plot by the ramp.